 - Tracking the performance of your campaigns

-In the video below, Katie, from our Customer Advocacy team, will walk you through the steps to manage your social campaigns within Publish, and track the performance of them in Analyze.
+In the video below, Katie, from our Customer Advocacy team, will walk you through the steps to manage your social campaigns within Buffer, and track the performance of them under the analytics tab.

 Creating a new campaign

 📝 Please note, only the account owner and users with Admin access are able to create new campaigns.

 Start by clicking the Publishing tab in your Buffer dashboard, then click on Campaigns at the top left.

 If this is the first campaign you're creating, click the Create a Campaign button in the center of the page.
 If you've already created one or more campaigns, click Create Campaign in the upper right corner.

 Enter a name for your campaign, choose a color, and click Save Campaign.

 - An important note on campaigns visibility: All users within an organization are able to view all campaigns, including all posts belonging to those campaigns, regardless of whether or not they have access to the social channel a post belongs to.
 Let’s say a user has access to three of five channels that are connected to the organization.
 They will have visibility of all campaigns, and all posts belonging to those campaigns, even if some of those posts are scheduled for the two channels they don’t have access to.
 However, they will not be able to click on the channel avatar and will not be able to access the queue for that channel.

 - Only the account owner and users with Full Posting Access are able to add posts to campaigns.
 If you are approving a draft post from a user with Approval Required Access, that you’d like to add to a campaign, you’ll first need to approve the post, and then edit it from the queue and select a campaign.